orukundo/Median-Filter/README.md

 This is a function for image denoising using the median filter.
 The demo video is available here: https://www.youtube.com/watch?v=Bl9XU30M8m4.
-Note that image filtering or denoising was one of the topics of the Kuopio Biomedical Image Analysis Center lecture series.
+Note that medical image filtering or denoising was one of topics of the Kuopio Biomedical Image Analysis Center (KUBIAC) lecture series, available here: https://www.youtube.com/channel/UCk_G2ywxO4EGly7_XAt7nDA